nv-legate/legate/docs/legate/source/usage.rst

 In the above invocation the ``mpirun`` launcher will be used to spawn one Legate process on each of two nodes.
 Each process will use 4 CPU cores and 1 GPU on its assigned node.

+The default Legate conda packages include networking support based on UCX, but :ref:`GASNet-based<gasnet>` packages are also available.

 Note that resource setting flags such as ``--cpus 4`` and ``--gpus 1`` refer to each process.
 In the above invocation, each one of the two launched processes